quartx-analytics/mender-docker-compose/README.md

 # Notes
-For the artifact to work on mender, all mender devices need to have docker compose install.
+For the artifact to work on mender, all mender devices need to have docker compose installed.
-The docker-compose update module file from this repo also needs to be placed in the `/usr/share/mender/modules/v3` directory of each device.
+The docker-compose update module from this repo also needs to be placed in the `/usr/share/mender/modules/v3` directory on all your mender devices.

 # License
 The scripts and documentation in this project are released under the [Apache License](LICENSE)